logo for kids-sewing-projects.com

 Hooks and snaps are easily sewn to an item by hand sewing.
 You can also buy snaps that are attached with a special tool.
 We are going to do a simple project such as a coin bag and add a snap to close it.

-Mini Bag
+Mini Bag with Snaps

-Kids Sewing Lessons 2-Sewing a Button Hole
+Kids Sewing Lessons 2- Sewing a Button Hole

 Lesson 3- Interfacing